-Conducting research using business databases in order to identify data that informs an organizational problem.
+Rresearch using business databasesr to identify data that informs an organizational problem.
 Students evaluate research findings and apply decision-making models in order to reach evidence-based conclusions.
 Students effectively present research findings and rationale to stakeholders, proposing a data-driven solution to the organizational problem.

 ORGS 420 · Human Resource Strategy 3 Credits

-This course introduces adult students to many of the key components of human resources (HR) in organizations, such as workforce planning, recruitment, selection, staffing, performance evaluation, training, compensation, and other issues.
-The leader’s perspective in relation to HR functions is the primary focus in this course.
+Key components of human resources (HR) in organizations, such as workforce planning, recruitment, selection, staffing, performance evaluation, training, and compensation.
+Theprimary focus of the course is on the leader’s perspective in relation to HR functions.

 ORGS 430 · Introduction to Data Analysis 3 Credits

-Students explore how quantitative and qualitative data analysis contributes to making decisions and solving organizational problems.
-Basic methods of summarizing, analyzing, and presenting secondary research data are explored.
+Exploration of how quantitative and qualitative data analysis contributes to making decisions and solving organizational problems.
+Students explore basic methods of summarizing, analyzing, and presenting secondary research data.
 Students interpret and communicate findings as a rationale for making organizationally impactful decisions.

-ORGS 440 · Diversity in the Workplace 3 Credits
+ORGS 440 · Diversity, Equity, and Inclusion in the Workplace 3 Credits